TomKellyGenetics/graphsim/README.md

 install.packages(c("igraph", "Matrix", "mvtnorm", "matrixcalc"))
 ```

-To get the development verion of this package from github:
+To get the development version of this package from github:

 ```R
 # install.packages("devtools")